 The Compassionate Use of Medical Cannabis Pilot Program Act (“Compassionate Use Act”) was signed by Governor Quinn on August 1, 2013, and went into effect on January 1, 2014.
-In March 2015, the State of Illinois issued preliminary licenses to eighteen marijuana cultivation centers, allowing those centers to construct facilities, buy shutterstock_121570756equipment and hire employees.
+In March 2015, the State of Illinois issued preliminary licenses to eighteen marijuana cultivation centers, allowing those centers to construct facilities, buy equipment and hire employees.
 Since that time, six centers have been approved to receive worker IDs.
 In early July 2015, two centers have been authorized to begin growing operations.
 By the end of July 2015, it is very likely that the first legal crops of marijuana will be growing in Illinois, with the first crops likely being made available to qualified medical marijuana consumers by late fall.
 While the sale and use of medical marijuana is currently “legal” under the Compassionate Use Act, the sale, possession and/or use of marijuana remains illegal under federal law.
 What does this mean for zero-tolerance employers throughout Illinois?

 The battle between the use of marijuana in states that have legalized it (either medically or recreationally) and an employer’s right to restrict its employees from using marijuana is a battle that may be repeated over the next several years.
 The first state to bring this battle to the forefront is Colorado, which in 2000 enacted legislation allowing the use of cannabis by approved patients with medical consent; and which, in 2014, passed recreational use legislation making it legal for individuals 21 and older to possess up to one once of THC (the chemical responsible for most of marijuana’s psychological effects).
 Despite it being legal to use medical marijuana in Colorado, in May 2010, a Colorado employee, Brandon Coats, was fired by his employer, Dish Network, when he failed a random drug test, testing positive for THC.
 Coats is a quadriplegic with a state-issued license to use medical marijuana.
 Dish Network fired Coats pursuant to its zero-tolerance drug policy.
 Coats sued Dish Network claiming that by firing him Dish Network had violated Colorado’s “lawful activities statute,” which makes it an unfair and discriminatory labor practice to discharge an employee based on the employee’s “lawful” activities outside of work.
 It was not disputed that Coats used marijuana at home during non-working hours, and there was no evidence presented that Coats reported to work under the influence.
 However, in rejecting Coats’ claim, the Colorado Supreme Court held that while the use of medical marijuana by Coats was legal in Colorado, it was still unlawful under federal law.
 As such, his use was not a “lawful activity” as defined by Colorado’s Lawful Activity Statute.